brillout/goldpage/docs/readme.template.md

 ## !VAR WHAT_IS_GOLDPAGE

-Goldpage is a small tool to easily create a frontend.

-Goldpage works with any view library: React, Vue, RNW, ...
+Goldpage is a small tool to easily create a frontend with a modern view library: React, Vue, RNW, ...

 You define so-called page configs: